Siraj-Adil/Capacitated-VRP-with-Split-Delivery/README.md

 The CSDVRP Solver includes the following features:

 1. Input data parsing from two CSV files :
- a) Time Matrix & Customers' demand b)location coordinates.
+ a) Time Matrix
+ b) Location coordinates and its Demand.

 2. A User input Cell allowing user to change :
  a) Starting depot